striezel/botvinnik/doc/commands.md

   active.
 Only users that are allowed to stop the bot can get a list.
 * `!leave` - _(since version 0.1.7)_ makes the bot leave a Matrix room, e. g. the command `!leave !id_of_room:example.com` would make the bot leave the room with the id `!id_of_room:example.com`.
+If no room id is given, i. e. the command is just `!leave`, then the bot is told to leave the room where the command was send.
-  Only users that are allowed to stop the bot can make the bot leave rooms.
+  Only users that are allowed to stop the bot or have the power levels to ban or kick users out of the corresponding room can make the bot leave a room.
 * `!version` - _(sinve version 0.0.5)_ shows version information for the bot
 * `!whoami` - _(since version 0.0.8)_ show the Matrix id of the user that sent the request